 Value Added Tax (VAT)

 VAT is charged on supplies of goods and services including imports at the rate of 9% (reduced from 1 January 2016).
 Certain supplies are exempt.
 Other supplies, including those in the nature of exports, are zero-rated.
-Fiji’s Value Added Tax Decree 1991 is similar in concept to, but not identical to New Zealand’s Goods and Services (GST) legislation.
+Fiji’s Value Added Tax Act 1991 is similar in concept to, but not identical to New Zealand’s Goods and Services (GST) legislation.

 Service Turnover Tax (STT)